Is Meta Becoming "Myanmar's Northern Region-Like"?

 Editor | Zhang Fan

-According to internal company estimates, its social platforms display about 15 billion fraudulent ads to users every day.
+According to internal company estimates, its social platforms display 15 billion fraudulent ads to users every day.

 However, a Meta spokesperson responded that the company's internal estimate that 10.1% of its revenue came from fraudulent and other prohibited ads was "rough and overly inclusive," and the actual figure was lower.
 But he refused to provide updated data.
 The spokesperson said that as of 2025, Meta had removed more than 134 million pieces of fraudulent ad content.